 Or none of the items listed above because one of the following applies:

 - The student is currently homeless and the school’s homeless liaison has provided the appropriate homeless referral documentation to the Office of the State Superintendent of Education;

 - The person enrolling the student has consented to a home visit.
 The school can come to your home to verify your child lives at the address.

 In some cases, a student resides with an “other primary caregiver.”
 An “other primary caregiver” is a person other than a parent or court-appointed custodian/ guardian who is the primary provider of care to a child who resides with him or her, and whose parent, custodian, or guardian is unable to supply such care and support.
-If an “other primary caregiver” is enrolling a student, the “other primary caregiver” must provide documentation (specified in Part D of the Residency Verification form) to verify the “other primary caregiver” status in addition to the required residency verification documentation.
+If an “other primary caregiver” is enrolling a student, the “other primary caregiver” must provide documentation (specified on Form 3 – Other Primary Caregiver Verification) to verify the “other primary caregiver” status in addition to the required residency verification documentation.